dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 ---
-title: DKIM records
+title: What is a DKIM record?
-excerpt: This article explains how DKIM records work.
+excerpt: What is a DKIM record and how the DKIM record works.
 categories:
 - DNS
 - Emails